B-STaR: Monitoring and Balancing Exploration and Exploitation in Self-Taught Reasoners: Discussion

 \section{Discussion}

-In this paper, we reveal the importance of the balance between exploration and exploitation in self-improving training, and we propose \bs{}, a novel algorithm to strike a better balance and achieve superior performance on mathematical reasoning, coding, and commonsense reasoning.
-While this paper adopts a simple method that manipulates exploration and exploitation through hyperparameter configurations, we expect more flexible control of these two factors can be achieved in the future to strike a better balance, such as advanced decoding approaches to directly control the exploration of the generated data, and reward model update to improve exploitation.
+In this paper, we reveal the importance of the balance between exploration and exploitation in self-improving training, and we propose \bs{}, a novel algorithm to strike a better balance and achieve superior performance on reasoning and coding tasks.
+While we adopt a simple method that manipulates exploration and exploitation through hyperparameter configurations, we expect more flexible control of these two factors can be achieved in the future to strike a better balance, such as advanced decoding approaches to directly control the exploration of the generated data, and reward model update to improve exploitation.